Toyota Corolla (E140): Asia

 The Facelifted Corolla Altis was unveiled on 6 August 2010, featuring Redesigned front grille, inclusion of LED tail-lights and improved set of engines.
 The 1.6-litre 3ZZ-FE (except for the Advanced CNG models) and 1.8-litre 1ZZ-FE VVT-i engines were replaced by the newer 1.6-litre 1ZR-FE and 1.8-litre 2ZR-FE Dual VVT-i engines respectively, effectively joining with the 2.0-litre 3ZR-FE engine that is powered with the Dual VVT-i technology.
-The 1.8-litre and 2.0-litre variants of the facelifted Corolla Altis are fitted with the 7-speed Super CVT-i gearbox while the 1.6-litre variants remain using the same 4-speed automatic gearbox as earlier and the 1.6J Manual model was upgraded to 6 speed transmission setup, while the Limo CNG and J CNG models retains the previous 5 speed transmission setup.
+The 1.8-litre and 2.0-litre variants of the facelifted Corolla Altis are fitted with the 7-speed Super CVT-i gearbox while the 1.6-litre variants remain using the same 4-speed automatic gearbox as earlier and the 1.6J Manual model was upgraded to 6 speed transmission setup, while the 1.6 CNG models retains the previous 5 speed transmission setup.